 Performance Metrics

-Using independent testing tools, here’s how Gourmet Basket now performs:
+Using independent testing tools, here is how Gourmet Basket performs:

 Initial Page Load: 0.223 seconds